noritersand/noritersand.github.io/_posts/2019-01-24-java-타임리프-thymeleaf.md

 <span>goodbye!</span>
 ```

-Thymeleaf’s parsing system will simply remove the <!--/*/ and /*/--> markers, but not its contents, which will be left therefore uncommented.
+Thymeleaf's parsing system will simply remove the <!--/*/ and /*/--> markers, but not its contents, which will be left therefore uncommented.
 So when executing the template, Thymeleaf will actually see this:

 ```html
 <span>hello!</span>